NilFoundation/zkllvm-template/README.md

 You should have a circuit IR file called `template.ll`

 # Step 2: Setup proof market user/toolchain
-Please navigate out of the `zkllvm-template` repository
+Please navigate out of the `zkllvm-tfemplate` repository

 Clone the proof-market-toolchain repository